NathanHinthorne/bird-identifier-app/README.md

 ## Technology Details

 Utilizing Vue, Vite, and Ionic Capacitor, this project is what's known as a Progressive Web App (PWA).
 A PWA is a web application that behaves like a native app, but it's built with standard web technologies like HTML, CSS, and JavaScript.
-It mimicks the experience of a native mobile app without needing to be developed in Java (for Android) or Swift (for iOS).
+It mimics the experience of a native mobile app without needing to be developed in Java (for Android) or Swift (for iOS).
 This paves the way for cross-compatibility between different devices and operating systems.

 ## 3rd Party Libraries